lmfit/uncertainties/doc/user_guide.rst

 into account all the correlations between the quantities involved.
 All of this is done completely transparently.

-Access to the uncertainty and the nominal value
+Access to the uncertainty and to the nominal value
 -----------------------------------------------

 The nominal value and the uncertainty (standard deviation) on the